2 Guests

 Whether you take an afternoon off for your glutes’ sake, or just need to give the kids a change of scenery, we love how many other activities there are to do here.
 For some old-school winter fun, go tobogganing with Agencija Julijana or ice skating on the stunning Lake Jasna.
 Snowmobiles are a terrific method of transport around the Upper Sava Valley or for something completely different, the Igloo Village’s new ‘Escape’ program’s a bit like a snowy version of The Crystal Maze – brilliant for a group activity.
 When it calls for a break from the great outdoors, the Aqua Larix Water Park’s just the ticket for a splash about or sauna session.

-Best time to ski Kranjska Gora
+Best Time to Visit Kranjska Gora

 A fairly low altitude and lots of north-easterly facing slopes lend themselves to better conditions in the middle of the season.
 But most of the slopes are grassy and protected by surrounding trees, giving snow the best possible chance of sticking.
 70% of the terrain also now has snow making technology, making sure the resort has a healthy amount of the white stuff right through the season.
 Lifts are usually open from December through to early April, with February typically having the highest snowfall (up to 8 inches throughout the month).
 March traditionally sees a swell in the number of international visitors due to both the Vitranc Cup and the FIS Ski Flying World Championship and at this time of year there’s plenty to celebrate in an infectious festival atmosphere.